Fix: Activation of Network Connection Failed in Linux

 Open Network Connections through Linux Terminal

-3. Now, type the following command in the terminal (which will create a new blacklist file):
+3. Type the following command to create a new blacklist file:

 sudo -H gedit /etc/modprobe.d/blacklist-cdc_ether.conf